Crunchies1/caplin-backend-intern/README.md

 From ZIP file:

-cd into directory containing source code.
+Extract the contents of the zip file into a new directory, then cd into it.
 After that run the following two lines.
 ```bash
 javac Main.java
 java Main